What is Lawn Aeration?

 Why is Lawn Aeration necessary?

-In most home lawns, the natural soil has been seriously disturbed by the building process.
+In most home lawns, the building process has seriously disturbed the natural soil.
 Intensively used lawns are exposed to stress from traffic injury.
 Walking, playing and mowing are forms of traffic that compact soil and stress lawns.
 Raindrops an irrigation increase soil density by compacting soil particles and reducing large air spaces where roots may readily grow.

 Most home lawns are subject to thatch accumulation.
 If thatch is left unmanaged, it can lead to serious maintenance and pest problems.
 For example, thatch accumulation of more than 1/2 inch on Kentucky bluegrass lawns impedes water, fertilizer and pesticide effectiveness.
 Core aeration reduces thatch accumulation, minimizes its buildup and modifies its makeup by incorporating soil into the thatch.
 As soil is combined with the thatch debris, soil organisms are better able to break down thatch and reduce its accumulation.